-People are very opinionated, to the point of absurdity in some cases.
-Some decisions we make are based solely on good and bad associations regardless of good judgment or logic.
+People are very opinionated, to the point of absurdity at times.
+Some decisions we make are based solely on good and bad associations, regardless of good judgment, logic, or even properly being informed.

 What separates us from animals is primarily this: